 We initially planned to stay only a few days in Uluwatu but ended up spending more and traveled to other parts of the peninsula.
 Must add that we are not surfers so this wasn’t part of our activity.

-And since most beaches on Bukit Peninsula are good for surfing but not ideal for swimming.
-We wrote this post highlighting those beaches were we swam.
+Most beaches on Bukit Peninsula are good for surfing but not ideal for swimming.
+This is why we wrote an article highlighting the beaches where we swam and are suitable for swimming.

 Things To Do in Uluwatu